RefurbishedCommodore/Other/SNES/GPM/SNSP-CPU-01/Ser. No. UP11370647/README.md

 ## Removing corrosion

 As identified during visual inspection, there are some corrosion on the trace leading to PIN #19 on the cartridge connector.
+If this trace is damaged, the SNES is likely to fail since the trace is data line #0 (D0) connecting to both Work RAM, CPU and PPU-1.
 Below is a close-up of the issue.

 <p align="center">
     <img src="Images/Main_03.jpeg" alt="Description" width="900">